Alvin Parker Alvin Parker, PhD, will be entering his third season at the helm of the football program at Virginia Union University.

 The Vikings’ breakout season came in 2006 where ECSU’s offense finished second in scoring and in total offense in route to the CIAA championship game.
 Additionally, the Viking offense had a record-breaking year which saw 5 offensive players being recognized as First Team All-Conference.
 Sophomore Curtis Rich had one of the best seasons of any quarterback under Parker's guidance; he completed 52% of his passes and threw 21 touchdowns during the regular season.
 By the end of the season, Parker had taken an offensive line that featured 3 new starters and propelled it into one of the top units in the country.
 That offensive line featured All-American Ronnie McClary who blocked for the league's top reception leader Marvin Jackson, and the CIAA’s top scorer Chris Carter.
 Both Jackson and Carter ranked in the top for All-Receiving Categories.

-Parker received his M.S. degree in Sport Leadership/Athletic Administration from Virginia Commonwealth University, and his B.S. degree from Virginia Union University in Mass Communications.
+Parker received his M.S. degree in Sport Leadership/Athletic Administration from Virginia Commonwealth University, and his B.S. degree in Mass Communication/Journalism from Virginia Union University.
 He obtained his Doctorate in Education/Sport Management from Northcentral University in 2017.

 Off the field, Parker is an advocate for community development; in 2003 he started HOME TEAM Foundation INC, a non-profit organization geared towards helping underprivileged youth both athletically and academically.
 Parker is also the author of the book “Stronger than Pride”.

-Dr. Parker is the proud father of a son Alan and daughter Lani.
+Parker and his wife LaToya reside in Richmond.
+He is the proud father of a son Alan and daughter Lani.

 Edward Pointer returns to his alma mater after spending the last two seasons at Saint Augustine’s University, the last as their Defensive Coordinator.
 Under Coach Pointer’s guidance the falcons’ defense finished in the top 3 in the CIAA in points per game in conference, tied for 1st place with 31 sacks, and placed multiple players on the all-conference team.